-Much like how a fisherman catches fish with bait, a “phisher” lures innocent victims into giving away their personal information.
-While this method used to be largely executed over the phone or even over text messaging, in recent years, phishers have transitioned to e-mails and websites as their weapons of choice.
+The word is spelled “phishing” instead of “fishing”, a reference to phones, which are originally targets of hacking in the 1970s.
+While phishing used to be largely executed over the phone or via text messages, in recent years, phishers have transitioned to emails and websites as their weapons of choice.

 Phishing works by spoofing sites, making it seem as if the user is looking at a legitimate website.
 They’ll trick users into updating their billing information, or even conducting transactions – resulting in loss of money, and in some cases loss of identity.